ValeuDoamne/In-form-atiX/Scholarly.md

 ## Overall Description

 ### 2.1 Product Perspective
-This project is inspired by pbinfo.ro with the object to make the platform more appealing to the new generation.
+This project is inspired by pbinfo.ro with the aim of simplifying and enhancing the learning experience of programming for students.
+This platform want to create an interactive environment that not only makes the learning process easier but also provides teachers with effective tools for managing their students.

 ### 2.2 Product Functions
-This product will let the teachers to propose problems and the problems proposed will be evaluated by a admin, the teacher can set homeworks for students.
-The students can see their solved problems, statistics on their success rate, rating of the problems proposed and comments.
-The solution accepted will be wrote in C/C++.
+The platform allows the creation of student or teacher accounts.
+→Teachers can create classes of students, create homeworks for them, mark their solutions and offer new problems for the platform(which will be reviewed by admins).
+→Students can solve different problems on the platform and assignments provided by teachers, give a rating to the problems and leave comments.
+They can see different statistics like total submissions and number of correct submissions for a problem.
+→Admins can post different news on the index page, can delete accounts, approve problems and see different statistics like number of users, problems, submissions etc.
+Each user has a profile page where they can modify different user information, for example: name, password, email.

 ### 2.3 User Classes and Characteristics
 The product consists of 3 user classes: administrator, teacher and student.
-The administrator approves problems proposed by teachers and manages the site (like rude comments on the problem).
+The administrator approves problems proposed by teachers and manages the site (like rude comments on a problem).
 The teacher can manage their classes of students and can set homeworks for them, based on the problems on the site.
-The student can solve problems on the site, rate and comment on problems.
+The student can solve problems and homeworks on the site, rate and comment on problems.

 ### 2.4 Operating Environment
-The operating system used for this product is a Debian GNU/Linux server running on DigitalOcean with a php backend and postgres database server and the webserver ngnix.
-For checking the solution of a problem it will be used docker with the **official solution** of the problem.
+The operating system used for this product is a Debian GNU/Linux server running on DigitalOcean with a PHP backend and PostGres database server and the webserver ngnix.

 ### 2.5 Design and Implementation Constraints
 * Server: Debian GNU/Linux
 * WebServer: nginx
 * Database: postgres
 * Backend: php
+* Frontend: HTML, CSS, JavaScript

 ### 2.6 User Documentation
-TODO: Final video with showcase of the web application.
+In case users encounter any difficulties while using this site, they can access the help button to consult this document which contains screenshots and information about the platform.

 ### 2.7 Assumptions and Dependencies
 The user knows how to use a web brower and solve a problem :D.